Phase 1 of Zoning Bylaw review now complete - Phase 2 begins in April

 Key project goals

-The zoning bylaw update will:
+The Zoning Bylaw update will:

 - Meet provincial housing requirements for the next 20 years.